DAE-GD-2025-2026/gameai-research-project-CauwenberghYasmin/README.md

 <img width="551" height="552" alt="image" src="https://github.com/user-attachments/assets/83a966f4-ccaa-4f52-9161-199f93195d1f" />

-we want to generate a beautiful map consisting of these tiles.
-But not everything can be placed next to eachother!
+we want to generate a map consisting of these tiles.
+But not everything can be placed next to eachother.
 If we make a grid and just randomize tiles for each spot, this could be a result:

 <img width="786" height="796" alt="image" src="https://github.com/user-attachments/assets/e0d9fda7-1218-46cb-9394-b7f092a5eb54" />

-What a chaos!
-We certaintly don't want that.
-So instead, we will start to make some 'constraints' or 'connections' like I like to call them.
+To get a closer result ot what we were expecting,  we will start to make some 'constraints' or 'connections'.

 <img width="789" height="796" alt="image" src="https://github.com/user-attachments/assets/b93112ab-66ec-46cf-94c5-9482feeab479" />

-Now we start to puzzle. for us it's clear that you can't have flying barrels in the map, but our computer doesn't know that yet.
+Now we start to puzzle.
+For us it's clear that you can't have flying barrels in the map, but our computer doesn't know that yet.

 <img width="758" height="124" alt="image" src="https://github.com/user-attachments/assets/eba6bfa4-d813-4a5c-84ff-e68569f7aed3" />

 So for every possible tile, we make connections.
 We write down what neighbours a specific tile can have in each direction.
 It's *very* important that this get's mirrored;
 If a lantern can be north of a barrel, the barrel can be south of the lantern.
-Once you've done this correctly, the most difficult part is out of the way (I can speak of experience that taking out mistakes here is the most tedious part).
+Once you've done this correctly, the most difficult part is out of the way.

-Great!
-Every tile has a neighbour now.
-So what is the next step?

 ## Enthropy